-KEY LESSONS ...
+KEY LESSONS.....

-Inequalities in the labor market in destination countries channel migrant women into sectors that are less valued by society and therefore paid less.
-This translates into migrant women's average salary being less than men's; however, women often send a greater percentage of their income home in the form of remittances.

-- A majority of remittance recipients is made up of women, who have their own patterns of remittance usage.
+- Inequalities in the labor market in destination countries channel migrant women into sectors that are less valued by society and therefore paid less.
+This translates into migrant women's average salary being less than men's; however, women often send a greater percentage of their income home in the form of remittances. - A majority of remittance recipients is made up of women, who have their own patterns of remittance usage.
 The money they receive is usually not enough to start a business.
 Those who do attempt to start a micro-business face particular obstacles that derive from gender inequalities. - Interventions must focus not only at the local level, but also at the structural level in order to overcome some of the challenges to development or at least to level the playing field.

-AAigrantanaan , lineama tandeta ha maigraph magazin agence 1.
-M igrant women s average earned l income tends to be migrant men's income 8 8
+1. Migrant women's average earned income tends to be migrant men's income.

-- A. Equal to
+A. Equal toB.
+Greater thanC.
+Inferior to

-- B. Greater than

-- C. Inferior to

 2. Most remittances are received by:

-- A. Women - B. Men
+A. Women B. Men

-3. Micro-businesses created by women using remittances:

-- A. Face the same difficulties as micro-businesses created by men. - B. Face additional difficulties that derive from gender inequalities.

-4. Remittances sent by women make up a proportion of their monthly income that is...

-- A. Less than the proportion of monthly income sent by men - B. Greater than the proportion of monthly income sent by men

-5. Promoting gender-sensitive development through migration and remittances involves:

-- A. Focusing on local development and increasing women's access to financial systems so that they can generate their own employment. - B. Considering local, national, and international factors that may encourage (or block) gender equality, especially throughout the migratory process.
+- 3. Micro-businesses created by women using remittances: - A. Face the same difficulties as micro-businesses created by men. - B. Face additional difficulties that derive from gender inequalities. - 4.
+Remittances sent by women make up a proportion of their monthly income that is... - A. Less than the proportion of monthly income sent by men - B. Greater than the proportion of monthly income sent by men - 5.
+Promoting gender-sensitive development through migration and remittances involves: - A. Focusing on local development and increasing women's access to financial systems so that they can generate their own employment. - B. Considering local, national, and international factors that may encourage (or block) gender equality, especially throughout the migratory process.